gloveboxes/altair_8800_docs/docs/10-introduction.md

 ## Running the Altair

 The Altair emulator runs on desktop and device operating systems.
 The [source code](https://github.com/gloveboxes/Altair8800.Emulator.UN-X) is the same, but on devices there are some extended experiences.
-The Altair emulator has been tested on the following desktop operating systems and devices.

 ### Supported operating systems

-The **fastest** way to run the Altair emulator is on your computer with Docker.
+The **fastest** way to run the Altair emulator is on your computer with Docker on Linux, macOS, Windows, ChromeOS, and Raspberry Pi OS.

 The Altair emulator also runs on [POSIX](https://en.wikipedia.org/wiki/POSIX) compatible operating systems including, Linux, Windows with [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install), macOS on Apple Silicon and Intel.

 ### Supported devices